Fee Protection Scheme

-- When the student gives written notice of his intention to withdraw (FRM-029), the Administration Manager will give the Request for Withdrawal to the Principal, who will talk to the student to find out why he wants to withdraw.
+- When the student gives written notice of his intention to withdraw (FRM-029), the Course Manager forwards the Request for Withdrawal to the Principal, who will talk to the student to find out why he wants to withdraw.

-- If student does not change his intention, the Principal passes the case back to the Administration Manager with instructions to process the withdrawal.
+- If student does not change his intention, the Principal passes the case back to the Head Administration & Operation with instructions to process the withdrawal.

-- The Administration Manager attends to the various withdrawal matters including:
+- The Head Administration & Operation attends to the various withdrawal matters including: